B.F.A. Senior Thesis Exhibition

-A group juried art exhibition held by the College of the Arts each spring of work of up to 25 finalists will be held at the School of Art's Downtown Gallery (141 East Main Street).
+A group juried art exhibition held each spring by the College of the Arts showing work of up to 25 finalists will be held at the School of Art's Downtown Gallery (141 E. Main St.).
 The College of the Arts encourages entries from all artists, regardless of their major or experience.
 All Kent Campus undergraduate students are eligible to enter!
 Free submission of up to three pieces.

 GAR Foundation Exhibition

 When the call for entries is announced, keep your eyes peeled -- fliers are posted around the Art Building listing the deadlines and submission requirements.
-Students pick up an application form, load their images onto a CD, and turn in the completed form with CD to the designated drop-off point (usually a box in front of the Gallery bulletin board is labeled for dropping off entries).
-The curator typically selects about 20 works of art: ten from Kent State University, and ten from the University of Akron.
+Students pick up an application form, load their images onto a CD and turn in the completed form with CD to the designated drop-off point (usually a box in front of the Gallery bulletin board is labeled for dropping off entries).
+The curator typically selects about 20 works of art: 10 from Kent State University and 10 from the University of Akron.

 The graduate curator then works with exhibitors to display works most effectively in the GAR offices, with a reception and celebration of the year’s artists in late February or early March.
 Works remain on display, with a color handlist of all those exhibited including prices of those for sale, through November, when they are brought back to Kent State for pickup by each artist.

 For further information, contact Anderson Turner, firstname.lastname@example.org, director of galleries.